-- Assessing the competence, capability and objectivity of the external valuation experts which included considering their experience and qualifications. - Obtaining and reviewing the external valuation reports and performing the following audit procedures: - Critically analysing the key inputs within the reports and comparing these to external market data (where available) in addition to discussing key estimates and engaging external valuation experts to value the development projects.
-The external valuations comprise a number of property specific key estimates and assumptions.
+- Assessing the competence, capability and objectivity of the external valuation experts which included considering their experience and qualifications. - Obtaining and reviewing the external valuation reports and Management's feasibility reports, as appropriate, and performing the following audit procedures: - Discussing project feasibility with Management to develop an understanding of the project status including current and anticipated development plans and market transaction evidence in some geographical locations.

-The valuation of these development projects was considered a key audit matter due to the significant value of these assets in the Consolidated Statement of Financial Position, the key estimates and assumptions exercised by the external valuation experts and the impact that the COVID-19 pandemic has had on market conditions.
+The valuation of these development projects was considered a key audit matter due to the significant value of these assets in the Consolidated Statement of Financial Position, the key estimates and assumptions and the impact that the COVID-19 pandemic has had on market conditions.

-- assumptions with management as well as the external valuation experts. - Obtaining an understanding of any underlying changes in the project development approval status and market prices, particularly considering the impact the COVID-19 pandemic has had on market conditions. - Assessing the adequacy of the impairment charge recognised during the financial year in respect to these development projects. - Testing a sample of development expenses incurred during the year to ensure these costs were correctly capitalised into inventory.
+- Management's expectation of the forecast potential realisable value. - Critically analysing the key inputs within the reports and comparing these to external market data (where available) in addition to discussing key estimates and assumptions with management. - Obtaining an understanding of any underlying changes in the project development approval status and market prices, particularly considering the impact the COVID-19 pandemic has had on market conditions. - Testing a sample of development expenses incurred during the year to ensure these costs were correctly capitalised into inventory.